postmatic/epoch/README.md

 ### Read Before Downloading or Cloning From This Repository
 This repository is for development purposes.
 If you checkout this repository, or download the provided zip file, you must run `composer update` in the plugin directory to get the dependencies.
 If you do not know how to do that, or do not wish to, please install via the WordPress plugin admin or [download from WordPress.org](https://wordpress.org/plugins/epoch/)

+### Contributing
+Pull requests are welcome.
+Please do not submit pull requests against master.
+Please use the development branch for the next version.

+At this time 1.0.3-dev branch is the correct branch to submit pull requests.